6 Company Intranet Examples to Impress Your Employees

 • A summary view of portfolio performance and KPIs helps keep an eye on the target in rapidly changing markets

-• An interactive news carousel contains the latest company leadership and strategy updates without cluttering the page with too many news posts at once
+• An interactive news center contains the latest company leadership and strategy updates without cluttering the page with too many news posts at once

 • Video content helps see short leadership and industry updates